crissaniel/MEDICINE-TIME-PILL-DISPENSER/README.md

 Of course in the simulation it doesn't really count down to the preset time intervals so only 5s, 10s, 15s, and 20s (respectively) are set.
 Moreover, a number of intervals is also decided by the user, but its only **limited within the day**.
 Setting up the time interval is done statically, so setting the first interval would set it to the first slot of the system-- next interval would go to the second slot, and so on.

+**ALARM SYSTEM**

+When the timer counts down to zero, a red LED turns on along with an alarm (a buzzer) that goes off a long beep, and it could only stop once the user presses the dispense button (an interrupt to the CPU).

+**DISPENSING MECHANISM**

+Once the user presses the dispense button-- one of the 5 motors would turn for a couple of seconds to simulate one of the slots opening and dispense the medicine to the user.

 ## PROBLEMS/LIMITATIONS
 - The startup screen of the LCD is bugged.
 - The storing of the medicines is static.
+- Dispensing of the medicines is done one motor at a time, so not motors could dispense together.